 a.
-Media Manipulation are Designed to Stimulate Hormones.
+Media Manipulation is Designed to Stimulate Hormones.

 Media Manipulation cleverly uses emotions to stimulate the production of a natural “feel good” hormones known as dopamine.
 It is addictive and provides a reward.
 Music, movies, social media, and laughter trigger the pleasure center of the brain that releases dopamine, which in turn creates a sense of euphoria.
 Euphoria promotes health, well-being, reproduction, and happiness.

 Focusing on euphoria to manipulate is brilliant and has the same effect as adding nicotine to cigarettes.

 Everyone focuses something to gain an edge.
 Farmers use hunger, doctors use health, military leaders use protection, and the list goes on.
 Manipulation is simply a part of life imparting positive as well as negative features.
 This section teaches how to recognize manipulation as it relates to euphoria.

 b.
 Media Manipulation Uses of Multiple Sensory Inputs .

 The more emotions that can be used the more influence it has on you.
 This is the main reason why it is important to use multiple rewards in overcoming fears.

 1. Books.
 A book that uses only words focuses on one visual input.
 That is why reading books with only words are not particularly effective in causing fears.
 A book with pictures and words uses two forms of information inputs.
 Color pictures provide more influence than black & white, and real photos constitute a far greater influence.

 2. Movies.
 Movies have moving pictures and sound.
 This means every second the visual input is 22 -26 pictures per second are flashed across your eyes.
 Movie duration is approximately 90 minutes which means there are 8.4 million pictures sent to your visual input.